-First of all I’m not in nearly as good of shape as I was ten years ago, before a variety of sports related injuries and my MBA negatively impacted my health, I don’t think my back, shoulder, and knees will ever be the same, to say nothing of other health problems I’ve had to deal with.
+First of all I’m not in nearly as good of shape as I was ten years ago, before a variety of sports related injuries and my MBA negatively impacted my health, due to which I don’t think my back, shoulder, and knees will ever be the same, I did play a lot of recreational sports.
 Prior to my job at BOB I got into better shape by going to the gym diligently then I got busy with work.
-Now I don’t have the excuse but I spend way too much time alone in front of a computer to ever be truly healthy.
+Now I don’t have that excuse but I spend way too much time alone in front of a computer to ever be truly healthy.
 Suffice to say that I’m open to trying new means to improve my health and motivation to regain some of my lost fitness, enter the iPhone…

 I was invited to join Fitocracy by a fellow blogger.
 I can’t say it has made me go to the gym more, but I am more diligent in tracking my workouts.
 I need to improve my diet and overall commitment to a healthy lifestyle, more than I need to earn badges in an online social network.
 Obviously some people really like online social networks and some people are heavily motivated by earning badges they can show off to their peers, I enjoy following other people’s progress too, but not to the point that I log into Fitocracy for any other reason than to enter my workout.